serenity-is/docs/tutorials/courses/README.md

 }
 ```

-After applying the migration, build the project and generate the `Students` and `StudentCourses` modules using the Serenity Code Generator.
+Once the migration is applied, build the project and generate the `Students` and `StudentCourses` modules using the Serenity Code Generator.

 Start the application; the new screens become available in the navigation menu, providing fully functional CRUD interfaces for managing students and their course enrollments.